 Are you struggling with your relationship or has your marriage hit a dead end?
 Would you like to find out whether you can continue as a couple or if it would be better to break up?
 I’m Natalie Marby, an English speaking therapist is Hamburg and I offer marriage counselling and couples therapy for expats and bilingual couples.
-I also offer couples sessions alternating between English and German, so that each of you can express yourself in your native language.
-Learn more about me, my fees and the location of my office.
+I also offer couples sessions alternating between English and German, as well as same sex couples counselling.

 Making the choice to go to couples counselling involves admitting that things are not perfect in your relationship.
 This can be scary, especially if you are not familiar with what therapy is about.
 There are some common issues that indicate that a couple could benefit from therapy sessions, such as major breach of trust, increasing arguments, poor communication or dysfunctional conflicts.
 In any case, if something feels wrong in your partnership, it’s worth giving couples therapy a try.
 Read more about how to communicate better with your partner: 4 quick steps to improve communication in a relationship.

 If you partner is unwilling to attend couples therapy, you can do these sessions by yourself.
 I call this “couples counselling without a partner”, and it can be as effective as if your partner was at your side.
 The main goal is to understand your feelings and identify ways to improve or change your relationship.
 In some cases, couples counselling without a partner is even more effective, as it helps you to focus on your needs and to understand and love yourself for these needs.
 Moreover, a sceptic partner will often join in the course of the therapy.